Chaldene/pancam/To-Do.md

 * Make easier to read verification of HK by creating dedicated verificaiton modules
 * Check that all items from TC and TM plotter have been recreated in here.
 * Look into the best use of the Pandas Int64 and how best to draw missing data.
+* Split data into activities so that it is easy to view HK etc.